-The types of corrective and sanctioning tools that can be used for financial institutions engaging in traditional microlending differ from those typically used for conventional retail bank lending.
+Some of the corrective and sanctioning tools that are appropriate for financial institutions engaging in traditional microlending (see Annex E for a discussion of the unique features of traditional microlending) may differ from those typically used for conventional retail bank lending.
 For instance, restricting lending can have negative consequences for such microlenders since the implicit promise of follow-on loans to current borrowers is an important incentive for loan repayment.
 Also, if the lender is unable to generate new loans to cover the high upfront costs of the labour-intensive traditional microlending methodology, its capital base may deteriorate quickly.
 Market solutions - eg mergers and loan sales - may be problematic, as traditional microloan portfolios may lose value when sold or transferred.
 If such market solutions result in or send a signal of a change in the close relationship between client and lender, incentives for repayment may be reduced.
 Supervisors designing corrective or sanctioning measures must therefore have a good understanding of the specific dynamics of traditional microlending, so that the supervisory measures do not lead to unintended and undesirable consequences.